Barga (tribe): History

 In the 7–8th centuries, ancestors of Bargas, the Bayirku, a tribe of Tiele confederation appeared as tribes near Lake Baikal, named Bargujin.
 The Old Book of Tang recorded various names, including "拔野古", "拔野固", and "拔曳固".
 With regard to the Bayirku, alongside the Turkic version there are also hypotheses suggesting that they represented Mongolic elements within the Tiele confederation.
 The hypothesis of the Turkic origin of the Bayirku is shared by a number of researchers, such as N. A. Aristov, É. Chavannes, A. N. Bernshtam, B. R. Zoriktuev.
 The version of the Ancient Mongolic origin of the Bayegu/Bayïrku was first put forward in detail by G. N. Rumyantsev.
 The Mongolic hypothesis of the origin of the Bayegu/Bayïrku was supported by scholars Ts.
 B. Tsydendambaev, A. Ochir, P. B. Konovalov, S. B. Miyagasheva, G. Tubshinima.

+The Barga gave its name to a historical Mongol name of the Baikal region – "Bargujin-Tukum" (Bargujin Tökhöm) – "the land's end", according to the conception of Mongol peoples in the 13th and 14th centuries.

-Genghis Khan's ancestor Alan Gua was of Barga ancestry.
+Alan Gua, an ancestor of Genghis Khan, was of Barga ancestry.
 In the Mongol Empire, they served the Great Khans' armies.
 One of them named Ambaghai commanded the artillery.
 Manlaibaatar Damdinsüren and Khorloogiin Choibalsan were famous military commanders from Barga in the early 20th century.

-Xianbei period

-The Barga supported the Xianbei invasion of China and provided 8,000 horse cavalry.

-Second Turkic khaganate period

-The Barga (Bayegu) had revolted in 707.
-These revolts continued until 716 and Qapaghan Qaghan, on his way back from suppressing revolts by the Uyghur, Tongluo, Baixi, Barga (Bayegu) and Pugu, was ambushed and killed by a Barga tribesman named Sijelu on 716 July 22.
+Early history

+The name Barga was first recorded in the Orkhon inscriptions.

+During the 12th and 13th centuries, the Barga had a close relationship with the Khiyad, the tribe of Genghis Khan.
+Members of the two tribes frequently intermarried.

 14th to 17th centuries

 After the fall of the Yuan dynasty in 1368, the Barga joined the Oirats against the Genghisids.
 However, they were scattered among the Mongols and Oirats.
 The Barga share the same 11 clans into which the Khori-Buryats were divided.
 The main body of Khori-Barga moved to the area between Ergune river and the Greater Khingan Range where they became subject to the Daurs and Solon Ewenkis.
 A large body of Barga Khoris fled back east to the Onon river in 1594.

-While some came under Russian rule, others became tributary to the Khalkha.
+In the second half of the 17th century, the Barga migrated into Khalkha territories to escape Russian expansion, along with many other Buryat tribes, and many became subjects of the Sechen Khan.

 Qing dynasty period

-When the Qing dynasty attacked the Cossacks in the Ergune and Shilka rivers in 1685–89, those Barga Mongols east of the Ergune River were deported to Manchuria.
-The Qing court dispersed them among the Chahar banners.
-They predominantly live in Hulunbuir since the 17th century.

-In 1900~1901 Russia-Manchuria Railway conflict, Manchurian commander Quan Fu led local defensive force and fought against Russian soldiers at Ongon railway station and Hargantu railway stations.
-800 Barga/Solon native soldiers were killed in the event.